-Potty training is always the elephant in the room as soon as your child learns how to walk and talk, sometimes even before that.
-You get expert advice from every Tom, Dick and Harry you meet whether or not they’re a parent, that it’s high time you train your child.
+Potty training and especially potty training boys is always the elephant in the room as soon as your child learns how to walk and talk, sometimes even before that.
+You get expert advice from every Tom, Dick, and Harry you meet whether or not they’re a parent, that it’s high time you train your child.
 And of course, it’s different to potty train boys than when you train girls because most boys tend to be more fidgety.
 But how do you answer such people?
 When do you start getting worried?
 When do you start your potty training merchandise shopping?
 And most importantly, when do you start and how do you go about it?

-I went through all these questions and stages and since I emerged successful, I shall narrate my story, since there’s a chance it may help others.
+I went through all these questions and stages and since I emerged successfully, I shall narrate my story, since there’s a chance it may help others.
 My son Zaviar learned how to talk very early on.
 This also meant I had the “Potty training advice” brigade on my case a lot earlier than I expected.
 I might have heard about it at least 1,316,529 times.
 Did I exaggerate?
 I’m sorry but it felt like those many times, really.
 Every time I used to smile and say, I’m not doing it before he turns three.
 Honestly, I don’t even remember where I got the number “three” from.
 I may have just heard that it’s when most kids are trained and I confess, I used it to get my well-wishers off my back :P.

 Potty Training a One-Year-Old Boy: Not Yet